-Employees who are assigned a work shift or work schedule that does not regularly include working on Saturday or Sunday, excluding Overtime, will be entitled to paid Military Leave, not to exceed the hours equivalent to fifteen (15) working days during each twelve (12) month period.

-Employees who are assigned a work shift or work schedule that regularly includes working on Saturday or Sunday will be entitled to paid Military Leave, not to exceed the hours equivalent to twenty-four (24) working days during each twelve (12) month period.

-The twelve (12) month period will begin on the day the employee has orders to report to a military base in order to fulfill their required military duty obligation, or to take part in training or drills, including those in the National Guard or state active status.

-Employees will provide a copy of any orders for military duty to their Departmental or Divisional Human Resources Office.

-An employee returning to State service after extended Military Leave will be reinstated according to the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+- 11.7.1 Officers who are assigned a work shift or work schedule that does not regularly include working on Saturday or Sunday, excluding Overtime, will be entitled to paid Military Leave, not to exceed the hours equivalent to fifteen (15) working days during each twelve (12) month period. - 11.7.2 Officers who are assigned a work shift or work schedule that regularly includes working on Saturday or Sunday will be entitled to paid Military Leave, not to exceed the hours equivalent to twenty-four (24) working days during each twelve (12) month period. - 11.7.3 The twelve (12) month period will begin on the day the officer has orders to report to a military base in order to fulfill their required military duty obligation, or to take part in training or drills, including those in the National Guard or state active status. - Officers will provide a copy of any orders for military duty to their Departmental/Divisional Human Resources Office. - 11.7.5 An officer returning to State service after extended Military Leave will be reinstated according to the Uniformed Services Employment and Reemployment Rights Act (USERRA).

-H. SICK LEAVE
+11.8 SICK LEAVE

-1. Accrual

-A full-time employee in continuous full-time service, excluding Overtime, will accrue ten (10) hours of Sick Leave per month.

-2. Carry Forward & Transfer
+- 11.8.1 Accrual - 11.8.1.1 A full-time officer in continuous full-time service, excluding Overtime, will accrue ten (10) hours of Sick Leave per month. - 11.8.2 Carry Forward & Transfer - 11.8.2.1 Officers will be allowed to carry forward, from year to year of service, any unused Sick Leave allowed under this Article, and will retain and carry forward any unused Sick Leave accumulated prior to the effective date of this

-Employees will be allowed to carry forward, from year to year of service, any unused Sick Leave allowed under this Article, and will retain and carry forward any unused Sick Leave accumulated prior to the effective date of this Agreement.
-When an employee moves from one State Department or Division to another, regardless of status, their accrued Sick Leave will be transferred to the new Department or Division for their use.
+Agreement.
+When an officer moves from one State Department/Division to another, regardless of status, their accrued Sick Leave will be transferred to the new Department/Division for their use.

-3. Sick Leave Use
+11.8.3 Sick Leave Use